Niederöfflingen: History

 Niederöfflingen's history reaches all the way back to 785 when Charlemagne donated the villa … Officinus (Niederöfflingen) to the Abbey of Echternach.
 As early as 1179, the Abbey of Echternach forsook its holding of Niederöfflingen in Archbishop of Trier Arnold's favour, thus making it an Electoral-Trier holding.
 Niederöfflingen was assigned to the Amt of Manderscheid and was part of the high court of Obermanderscheid.

-In the Nine Years' War (1688-1697; known in Germany as the Pfälzischer Erbfolgekrieg, or War of the Palatine Succession), the Sun King's (Louis XIV of France) soldiers laid great swathes of the Eifel country in rubble and ashes.
+In the Nine Years' War (1688-1697; known in Germany as the Pfälzischer Erbfolgekrieg, or War of the Palatine Succession), the Sun King's soldiers laid great swathes of the Eifel country in rubble and ashes.
 Under the Treaty of Ryswick, the Eifel country was for almost a hundred years freed of French hegemony.

 According to the 1702 taxation rolls, 20 families were living in 18 houses in the early 18th century.
 This was six fewer houses than there had been in 1563, now that the wars in the 17th century had wrought their havoc.

 In the French Revolutionary Wars (1792-1794), the French conquered the Eifel.
 Established as administrative units on the French model were departments, which in turn were subdivided into arrondissements and cantons.
 On 30 July 1802, the Mayoralty (Bürgermeisterei in German; Mairie in French) of Niederöfflingen came into being, encompassing the centres of Niederöfflingen, Gipperath, Greimerath, Hasborn, Oberscheidweiler and Niederscheidweiler.

 In 1814, French times came to an end in the Eifel, which as a result of the Congress of Vienna was assigned to Prussia.

 The municipal structure introduced by the French, however, still lasted 30 years beyond this time, before it was swept away in 1845 by the Prussian structure.
 Even the civil registry (baptisms, marriages and deaths) introduced by Napoleon was carried on by the new administration.

 The Mayoralty – later Amt – of Niederöfflingen existed until 1934.
 In this year, the Ämter of Laufeld and Niederöfflingen were abolished and united with the Amt of Manderscheid.

 American troops arrived in March 1945, whereupon the time of the Third Reich in Niederöfflingen came to an end.

 The last great administrative reform, which was introduced in 1968, led to the municipality being grouped into the Verbandsgemeinde of Manderscheid, since 2014 the Verbandsgemeinde Wittlich-Land.

 Since the 1970s, a modern multipurpose community hall has been built as a wing on the old school, three new development areas have been laid out, a village square with a fountain has been built and Donatusstraße has been remodelled and expanded as a village thoroughfare.